 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 A baby biting while breastfeeding is common.
 Many babies do it for various reasons of which the most common is teething.
 Babies will gnaw at anything that relieves the pain of teething.

-When breastfeeding properly, a baby will cover the lower gum ridge or teeth (if he/she has teeth yet) with the tongue, and will be wary of biting the breast as that would hurt the underside their own tongue too.
+When breastfeeding properly, a baby will cover the lower gum ridge or teeth (if he/she has teeth yet) with the tongue and will be wary of biting the breast as that would hurt the underside their own tongue too.
 In the correct latch, the nipple is positioned deep in the baby’s mouth and cannot be bitten.
 However, if a baby is not latched on properly, or the tongue is not correctly used, it can feel he/she is clamping down or biting on the nipple.

-However, as we know, every problem has a solution to it and so does this.
+As we know, every problem has a solution to it and so does this.
 We need to take certain measures to prevent babies from biting, and this can be done only when you have the knowledge as to why your baby bites while breastfeeding.
 Once that is known, half the battle is won.
 Thereafter, you can easily take preventive steps to stop your little one from hurting you.

 Video: Baby Biting During Breastfeeding – Causes and Prevention